Simulation to estimate the probability that at least two of (k1) people

 The sum of the absolute differences between the corresponding

-entries in the ranks column (c2
+entries in the ranks column (c2) and the column

-containing the first n natural numbers (c3
+containing the first n natural numbers (c3)

 will be zero if there are no ties,